kirtanp/ADA-EPFL-2016/Lab5/README.md

 ### Directory Outline
-* Questions 1 and 3 are completed in hillary_emails.ipynb
+* Questions 1 and 3 are completed in “Part 1.ipynb” and “Part 3.ipynb”
-* Question 2 is partially completed in part_2_partial.ipynb
+* Question 2 is completed in “part_2.ipynb”
 * Bonus is completed in bonus.ipynb